duyetln/soundness-completeness/README.md

-Soundness and Completeness proofs for a simple constraint typing system, based on Pierce's book.
+Soundness and Completeness proofs for a simple constraint typing system.
+For more information see [Report.md](Report.md)